generalVader01/nextGenCoding/OSCP/OSCP_Notes.md

 clear.sh  id.sh
 webadmin@serv:/notes$

+# Assessing Creds From Process Dump

+Summary: Occassionally you will have sudo/admin access to a tool that can dump process memory to disk,
+	 As a low priv user.
+Dump to file. then use the strings command to find interesting passwords

+  Typcial processes include: password manager, SSH login, etc

 # Smuggling Data With ICMP

 Summary: Tools like hping3 can be used to read local files and send the contents of it to a remote host.